johnqh/wildduck-dockerized/README.md

 - clone the repo
 - `cd wildduck-dockerized`
-- `./setup.sh` or `npm install` and `npm run deploy`
+- `./setup.sh` or `npm install && npm run deploy`
+- use local MongoDB instance or a hosted MongoDB instance

+  - if using hosted provide following info when asked
+    - MONGO_HOST
+    - MONGO_PORT
+    - MONGO_USER
+    - MONGO_PASS
+    - MONGO_DB

 - provide the domain name for the setup(further referred to as HOSTNAME)
-- when asked to install self-signed certs enter 'n'
+- when asked to install self-signed certs enter 'n' (ensure to select n as setup.sh automatically configures)
 - when asked for DNS settings enter 'y'
 - let the setup complete
 - provide username and password for default admin account